|

 *** The Septuagint (LXX) is a Greek translation of the Hebrew Scriptures (the Old

 Testament) made in Alexandria in the 3rd cent.
 BC.
-It was often quoted by the authors of the New Testament.
+It was often quoted by the authors of the New Testament, who also wrote in Greek.

 **** These two Greek words (drakon and keetos) were used interchangeably in the Septuagint and other ancient Greek translations by Aquila, Symmachus, and Theodotion.